By Bruce Graham

 From the ashes of World War II, Dutch patriots discover that one of their own – a rich and reputable art dealer – has sold rare Vermeer paintings to the Nazis.
 Accused of treason and on trial for his life, he must decide whether to destroy his own reputation or to reveal bigger secrets behind these works that the Dutch consider national treasures.
-Commissioned and developed through the Lantern's New Works Initiative, this world premiere by celebrated Philadelphia playwright Bruce Graham spins a darkly ironic tale of ambition, genius, and deception.
+Commissioned and developed through the Lantern's New Works Program, this world premiere by celebrated Philadelphia playwright Bruce Graham spins a darkly ironic tale of ambition, genius, and deception.

 The Craftsman poster art: Girl Reading a Letter by an Open Window by Johannes Vermeer (1659).
 Courtesy of the Staatlichen Kunstsammlungen Dresden, Germany.

 Meghan Jones, Scenic Designer • Kayla Speedy, Costume Designer • Shannon Zura, Lighting Designer • Christopher Colucci, Sound Designer • Janelle Kauffman, Projection Designer • Dale Roth Nadel, Props Master • Rebecca Smith, Stage Manager

 News & Reviews

 "Riveting theater.
 I haven't seen everything that Bruce Graham, the prolific Philadelphia playwright, has written...
 But I can say that The Craftsman, in a stirring world-premiere production from Lantern Theater Company, has to be among the very best of them.
 In a season already ripe with new plays, Graham's stands out..." –WHYY News more